bishopcurtisj/honeybee/docs/Design.md

 # Learning.py

-*This is redundant now that I've split the learning algorithms into separate files, need to move the controller logic into Experiment.trade()*

-	Contains the implementations of possible learning functions for agents
+	Handles the instantiation and registration of learning functions

+## Models

-### Options
+### Models.py

+Contains abstract class to allow custom learning functions to be written

- - Genetic Algorithm
+### Genetic Algorithm
+### Thompson Sampling

+Agent takes a draw from subjective belief probability distribution for relevant parameters.
+Then updates their beliefs using Bayes rule.
+Agent uses binomial distribution to determine whether they should purchase information, a normal distribution for prices, and a geometric for quantity demanded at a given price.

+Probability Distribution structures:
+- Binomial(p = the agents belief that being informed is the optimal choice)
- - ==Thompson Sampling==
+- Normal(mean, sd)
-	 - ==Takes a draw from binomial to determine informed status==
-	 - ==Takes draw from Demand functions==
-	 - ==Takes draw from prior distribution over demand function parameters==
+- Geometric(p = f(price) where f is a function that converts the price into a probability that a unit of the asset should be purchased.)

+#### TODO
+- [ ] Set up updating rule
+- [ ] Figure out logic for converting price to probability.
- - Neural Network
+### Neural Network

-	Neural Network fits relationship between agent characteristics and fitness, then uses ascent algorithm to find the inputs that lead to the highest fitness.
-	- To prevent storing all of the parameters in memory, need to write and load from pickl files
-	- Need to revisit ascent algorithm
+Agent observes the trades that lead to the highest return, then uses a neural network to estimate the decision rule that leads to the optimal trades.
+The neural network is given trade prices and quantities as inputs, and the utility of the trade.
+Then it learns to predict the utility given the trade price and quantity.
+During trading this agent uses these predictions to make trades whose predicted utility is above their risk aversion threshold.

 ### To do
 - Need to add new learning algorithm's